-Tender Acorn Squash baked with brown sugar, butter, cinnamon, nutmeg, and walnuts.
-A delectable side dish….perfect for the holidays!
+Candied Acorn Squash is baked with brown sugar, butter, cinnamon, nutmeg, and walnuts.
+This delectable tasty side dish perfect is just for the holidays!

 Well….I said I was going to post a Thanksgiving dessert today, and clearly this is not it!
 I blame the weather.
 It has been so dark and dreary here, and it’s hard to get a good shot of delicious food when it’s dark and dreary!
 So I will wait, until the time is right….which is hopefully sometime this weekend.
 Because I’m getting tired of the gray skies and the lack of sunshine.
 It really gets to you after a while!
 And since the days are already short to begin with, dark and dreary days feel particularly unfair!